MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 If your organization adheres to the Zero Trust strategy, you should include Zero Trust-specific deployment objectives as part of your landing zone design areas.
 Your landing zone is the foundation of your workloads in Azure, so prepare your landing zone for Zero Trust adoption.

-This article provides guidance for building Zero Trust into your landing zone, and call outs for where adherence to Zero Trust principles uses solutions outside of your landing zone.
+This article provides guidance for building Zero Trust into your landing zone and explains where adherence to Zero Trust principles requires solutions outside of your landing zone.

 ## Zero Trust pillars and landing zone design areas

-When planning to implement Zero Trust practices as part of your Azure landing zone deployment, you should begin by considering Zero Trust guidance as a part of each landing zone design area.
+When you implement Zero Trust practices in your Azure landing zone deployment, you should begin by considering the Zero Trust guidance for each landing zone design area.

 The [Azure landing zone design areas](../design-areas.md) present considerations for designing a landing zone and guide you through the critical decisions for each area, so you know what you need to create a successful landing zone.